iProgramMC/NanoShellOS/readme.md

 #### Be warned that building this is not for the average Linux user nor is it for the faint of heart.
 Soon I'll work on a way to compile this in an easier way.

 ## Goals

+Note that **user mode** is "mysteriously" absent.
+This OS is entirely running in ring-0.
+I'm not particularly concerned with safety, any app is free to do anything.

+Feel free to submit issues you may have with this OS in the Issues tab.
+To discuss other things, join the [Discord server](https://discord.gg/zP6xZmrnNQ "iProgramInCpp's Tavern").

 - [x] Hello World
 #### Primordial tasks